armin-reichert/pacman/README.md

 The original Pac-Man game did not use any graph-based pathfinding.
 To still give an example how graph-based pathfinding can be useful, there is an additional implementation of the *frightened* behavior: when Pac-Man eats a power-pill each frightened ghost choses the "safest" corner to flee to.
 It computes the shortest path to each corner and selects the one with the largest distance to Pac-Man's current position.
 Here, the distance of a path from Pac-Man's position is defined as the minimum distance of any tile on the path from Pac-Man's position.

 The wrapper class [MazeGraph](PacManGame/src/main/java/de/amr/games/pacman/model/MazeGraph.java) adds a (grid) graph structure to the maze.
 This allows running the generic graph algorithms from my [graph library](https://github.com/armin-reichert/graph) on the maze.
 For example, shortest paths in the maze can then be computed by just calling the *findPath(Tile source, Tile target)* method on the maze graph.
-This method runs an [A* search](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html) on the underlying graph.
+This method runs either an [A* search](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html), a breadth-first search or a best-first search on the underlying graph, see configuration options below.
 The graph library provides a whole number of search algorithms like BFS or Dijkstra.
 The code to compute a shortest path between two tiles using the A* algorithm with Manhattan distance heuristics looks like this:

 ```java
 GraphSearch pathfinder = new AStarSearch(grid, (u, v) -> 1, grid::manhattan);